Shougo/ddc.vim/README.md

 # ddc.vim

 Note: It is beta version!!
-You can test it.
+But it is almot stable version.

 > Dark deno powered completion framework for neovim/Vim8